 - 1/2 cup shredded parmesan cheese

-Mix in the parsley and taste the breadcrumbs.
+- Mix in the parsley and taste.
 Add salt as needed.
-Move the breadcrumbs to a bowl and set aside.
-Wipe off the skillet for the cabbage.
+Move to a bowl and set aside.
+Wipe off the skillet.

-Once the butter is melted and bubbling, add the cabbage.
-Cook stirring frequently until the cabbage is soft and browned, about 10-12 minutes.
+- Once the butter is melted and bubbling, add the cabbage.
+Cook stirring frequently until it is soft and browned, about 10-12 minutes.

-Once the pasta is ready, scoop out 1 cup of pasta water.
-Then drain the pasta and add it and the pasta water to the skillet with the cabbage.
+- Once the pasta is ready, scoop out 1 cup of the water.
+Then drain and add it and the water to the skillet.

 - Walnuts: While you are prepping the ingredients, toast the walnuts.

 - Breadcrumbs: Use a rustic dinner bread, not a sandwich bread or soft rolls.
-Softer breads are usually sweeter and that becomes too much sweetness with the caramelized cabbage.
+Softer breads are usually sweeter and that becomes too much sweetness with the the rest of the dish.

-- Cabbage: For a weeknight shortcut, use preshredded cabbage.
+- Cabbage: For a weeknight shortcut, use preshredded.

-- Variation: If you are looking for a 'meat-light' dinner and not a vegetarian meal, add a teaspoon or two of anchovy paste to the recipe when you are tossing the pasta with the cabbage.
+- Variation: If you are looking for a 'meat-light' dinner and not a vegetarian meal, add a teaspoon or two of anchovy paste to the recipe when you are tossing things together in the skillet.
 It gives everything a little extra zing.